Steroidal alkaloid: Bioactivity

 Steroidal alkaloids have been investigated for a wide range of potential bioactivities including antimicrobial, anti-inflammatory, anti-estrogenic, and chemotherapeutic activity.
 These bioactivities are the result of a wide array of mechanisms across different compounds.
-For example, solasodine antimicrobial bioactivity is accomplished by interfering with the synthesis of genetic substances in Saccharomyces cerevisiae and Prototheca wickerhamii.
-Solasodine inhibits growth signaling in Geim original algal.
-On the other hand, tomatidine synergistically works with aminoglycosides as antibiotics against S. aureus.
+For example, solasodine antimicrobial bioactivity is accomplished by interfering with the synthesis of DNA in Saccharomyces cerevisiae and Prototheca wickerhamii.
+Tomatidine synergistically works with aminoglycoside antibiotics against S. aureus.

 Antiinflammation is similarly accomplished with a variety of mechanisms.
 Solasodine, for example, reduces interleukin-2 and -8 production whereas tomatidine inhibits specific nuclear translocation, JNK activation, as well as induce nitrous oxide synthase.
 Lastly, nine steroidal alkaloids have significant antiestrogenic activity whereas seven inhibit estrone sulfatase.

 However, in addition to their therapeutic benefits, steroidal alkaloids, specifically veratrum alkaloids, are potentially deadly.

 Veratrum alkaloid compounds act by attaching to voltage-gated sodium ion channels, altering their permeability.
 Veratrum alkaloids cause affected sodium channels to reactivate 1000x slower than unaffected channels.
 Furthermore, veratrum alkaloids block inactivation of sodium channels and lower their activation threshold so they remain open even at resting potential.
 As a result, sodium concentrations within the cell rise, leading to increased nerve and muscle excitability.
 These biochemical channels cause muscle contractions, repetitive firing of the nerves and an irregular heart rhythm caused by stimulation of vagal nerves which control the parasympathetic functions of the heart, lungs and digestive tract.